jmcgready/jmcgready/_posts/2019-05-04-missed-call.md

 You

-went right to voicemail
+went right to voicemail, as I

-as I was busy
+ was busy

 being decent

 elsewhere
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzODg3NzI3MTZdfQ==
+eyJoaXN0b3J5IjpbLTEyMDExMjA1NDRdfQ==
 -->